dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * care for making a better world
 * the existential responsiblity to create the world as you want it to be
 * you may feel powerless, but every action you do in the world matters
-* i'm not inspirational, but i want to try through this class to empower you all to care about what you do and to change the world for the better
+* i want to try through this class to empower you all to care about what you do and to change the world for the better
 * if you want to talk philosophy, i have office hours
-* collegepulse wants to solve societal pressures and misconceptions - less people drink and have sex then people might feel pressured into believing - greater potential impact past american schools - what does it mean to black out in cultures where nobody drinks? or where drinking ages are different?
+* collegepulse wants to solve societal pressures and misconceptions - less people drink and have sex then people might feel pressured into believing

 ---
 name: just breathe